 Although this is not exactly baby-related, from now until January 11, 2021, if you sign up for a free three-month trial of Amazon Music, you’ll also receive 500 points (500 yen) for free, which can also go towards buying much-needed baby products (or even something to treat yourself!).

 Free Newborn Baby and Pregnancy Products at Stores in Japan

-There are a variety of baby stores in Japan that can be found in malls such as Lalaport and some of them offer free gifts if you sign up for their point card.
+There are a variety of baby stores in Japan that can be found online or in malls such as Lalaport and some of them offer free gifts if you sign up for their point card.